mccullaghlab/shapeGMMTorch/README.md

 `kron_sgmm.fit(train_positions)`

 where `train_positions` is an array of dimensions `(n_train_frames, n_atoms, 3)`.
 Notice there is no difference in syntax when fitting the two covariance types.
-Two additional options are available during the fit routine which may be necessary under certain situations:
+The fit method also accepts two optional arguments, which may be required depending on the initialization method and/or the type of simulation from which the data stems:

 	- component_ids   (optional) - (n_train_frames) integer array of initial component/cluster ids.
-This option is necessary if init_component_method = 'read'
+This option is only used if init_component_method = 'read', in which case it is necessary.
 	- frame_weights (optional) - (n_train_frames) float array of relative frame weights.
 If none are provided the code assumes equal weights for all frames.

 If these options are used the fit call looks like